newrelic/rpm_contrib/README.md

 You can disable it with `disable_ultrasphinx` in your newrelic.yml file.

+### Thinking Sphinx instrumentation

+This adds instrumentation to the `initialize` and `results` method of ThinkingSphinx::Search

+You can disable it with `disable_thinking_sphinx` in your newrelic.yml file.

 ### Workling

 This adds instrumentation to the Workling::Base and all children, for all defined public methods not inherited from the Workling::Base class